 The pedigree of the teams is unmatched.
 The participants have combined to win over 100 state titles and 10 National Championships.

-The 2017 event will be the first year we will be in Burlington, IA.
-The natural grass venue with seven fields on site is the drawing card for the event.
+In 2023 the event relocated to Bettendorf, IA.
+The combination of natural grass, synthetic turf, and an indoor field on site is the drawing card for the event.
 The tournament is directed by

 From Sheldon Shelor with Topdrawersoccer.com